Nadezhda Nadezhdina

 She based her dances on regional folk forms but had music specially composed for her troupe.
 She added men to her choreography in 1961.

-The first performers of the dance "Beroyzka" were young collective farmers of the Kalinin (now Tver) region, participating in the festival of rural folk talent in 1948.
+The first performers of the dance "Beryozka" were young collective farmers of the Kalinin (now Tver) region, participating in the festival of rural folk talent in 1948.
 The performances involved twenty girls in long sundresses, stately and with a beautiful bearing, walking silently around the stage in a patterned dance, holding young birch branches in their hands.